Mission and Vision

 - A letter of support from an immediate supervisor.

 Applications for the ACAD Fellows Program will be accepted June 24 until July 24, 2020.
-The final selection of the Fellows will be announced in late August.
+The final selection of the Fellows will be announced by September 15, 2020.